adambard/learnxinyminutes-docs/python3.html.markdown

 next(our_iterator)  # => "two"
 next(our_iterator)  # => "three"

-# After the iterator has returned all of its data, it gives you a StopIteration Exception
+# After the iterator has returned all of its data, it raises a StopIteration exception
 next(our_iterator)  # Raises StopIteration

 # You can grab all the elements of an iterator by calling list() on it.